Slideshow image

 Jesus, the captain of our salvation was made perfect through the things that He suffered.
 What an amazing example for us to follow as Jesus the sinless Lamb of God endured the cross despising the shame.
 Now, He sits in the heavenly kingdom to make intercession to the Father for us.
 How awesome, what a wonderful Savior is Jesus our Lord!

-Chantel Trotman about 8 years ago
+Chantel Trotman over 8 years ago

 This was just what I needed to read today.
 I was fasting and waiting for God to answer me and through this message ,I feel he did and I'm at peace.
 Thank you for your uplifting and life changing words of encouragement.
 May God bless you and continue to work through you to heal people from their pain and suffering using his word .

-Ron Morrow about 8 years ago
+Ron Morrow over 8 years ago

 Thanks for sharing this wisdom gained from a faith that has been tested by "the storms of life", Matthew.
 May God continue to bless you for your dedication to serving the people of our community.